AS RATIFIED ON OCTOBER 8, 2021

 The organization shall be called the “Society of Risk Management Consultants”, a Wisconsin not-for-profit corporation (the “SRMC”, “Society”, “Corporation” or “Association”).

 The registered office of the Society, which shall be its principal office, shall be located in the State of Wisconsin.
 The Society may also have offices at such other places in the State of Wisconsin or elsewhere as the Board of Directors shall from time to time determine to be necessary or convenient for the purposes of the Society in the carrying out of its work.

 1.3 Fiscal Year

 The fiscal year of the Society shall be the calendar year.

 2.1 Classes of Membership

-In order to qualify as an associate member, an individual must meet all of the requirements established in, or pursuant to, Subsection 2.2.1.
+In order to qualify as an associate member, an individual must meet all of the requirements established in, or pursuant to, Subsection 2.4.1.
 An associate member shall be a non-voting member.
-Except with respect to the associate member’s inability to vote, an associate member shall otherwise have the same rights, privileges and responsibilities as a full member.
+Except with respect to the associate member’s inability to vote, an associate member shall otherwise have the same rights, privileges, and responsibilities as a full member.

-In order to qualify as an international member, an individual must be a resident of other than the United States, Canada or Mexico, who, except for any applicable requirements for attendance at a Society conference or meeting, qualifies as either a full member or associate member.
-International member shall not hold elective office, but may serve on committees.
-An international member shall not have the right to vote except while in actual attendance at the meeting at which the vote is being taken.
+In order to qualify as an international member, an individual must be a resident of another country other than the United States, Canada or Mexico, who, except for any applicable requirements for attendance at a Society conference or meeting, qualifies as either a full member or associate member.
+An International member shall not hold elective office but may serve on committees.
+An international member shall not have the right to vote.
 Until such time as the international member, except for any requirements for attendance at Society conference or meeting, would qualify as a full member, an international member shall not have the right to vote.